 #23 – Tour Your Office

 This type goes back to the behind-the-scenes type approach.
-People love getting to see other parts of your studio and figure out what goes into making your videos, especially if you are in a creative niche.
-Giving your audience a tour of your office, especially by making it an exclusive video (like only available on Facebook, for instance), can boost interest and engagement.
+People love seeing other parts of your studio and figuring out what goes into making your videos, especially if you are in a creative niche.
+Giving your audience a tour of your office, especially by making it an exclusive video (like only available on Facebook), can boost interest and engagement.

 #24 – Perform a Publicity Stunt

 Publicity stunts can be the perfect way to utilize video content for your brand.
-Come up with a creative video idea your brand can use to build interest in your product and make it viral-worthy.
-This video type can turn out to be a massive success if approached correctly, so invest time into something exciting.
+Create a creative video idea your brand can use to build interest in your product and make it viral-worthy.
+If approached correctly, this video type can be a massive success, so invest time into something exciting.

 #25 – Prove Something

 Is there a rumor or a misconception related to your brand?
 Prove it or disprove it through a video.
 You can also take a humorous approach by cultivating a fun rumor yourself.
-Act like you’re going to disprove, and then comedically “prove” it is throughout the video.
-These off-the-cuff videos can be published to the most serious of business’ channels every once in a while to lighten the mood and entertain your viewers.
+Act like you’ll debunk, and then comedically “prove” it is throughout the video.
+These off-the-cuff videos can be published to the most serious of business channels occasionally to lighten the mood and entertain your viewers.

 There you have it.
 25 creative ideas for short videos.
 Some creative video ideas, some run-of-the-mill.
-Go forth and make great video.
-Of course, an idea is just the first step (and the easiest step) in the process.
-We have resources that will help you take the next steps, including The Video Marketing Strategy Blueprint (PDF) – a quick, actionable way to work out the strategy surround this video – worksheet included.
-Or The Definitive Guide to Small Business Marketing a more comprehensive guide on how to market your business using video.
+Go forth and make a great video.
+Of course, a picture is just the first step (and the easiest step) in the process.
+We have resources that will help you take the next steps, including The Video Marketing Strategy Blueprint (PDF) – a quick, actionable way to work out the strategy surrounding this video – worksheet included.

 Last but not least, the vidwheel Creator Network.
-This is your video support group, gear, and coach in a box, a more holistic approach to creating your own content.
-We can help you unlock your ability to create powerful, professional video.
+This is your video support group, gear, and coach in a box, a more holistic approach to creating your content.
+We can help you unlock your ability to create powerful, professional videos.